iroth/nanoeuclid/README.md

 ## _Arduino-based Euclid Rhythm Sequencer_

 ## **Features**

+This sequencer is inspired by Euclidean Circles v2 by vpme.de.

 - 4 Channels with 4 gate outputs
 - Each channel has 16 steps pattern
 - NeoPixels ring is used as main UI elelemt